 - Active-Duty Incurrence or Aggravation of Sleep Apnea

 Many veterans with sleep apnea did not get a diagnosis during the service but it is not required for a VA sleep apnea rating.
 However, veterans must show that their sleep apnea started or worsened from active-duty military service.

 - Nexus Between Current Diagnosis and Event in Service

 Veterans must explain the nexus between their current diagnosis and whatever event in service led to the condition.
-On appeal, many veterans use nexus letters from a qualified medical professional to provide the link between diagnosis and service.
+On appeal, many disabled veterans use nexus letters from a doctor to provide the link between diagnosis and service.

 Your VA Sleep Apnea Rating Explained

 The VA sleep apnea rating system is found in the federal code 38 C.F.R. § 4.97, Code 6847.
 The VA rates sleep apnea with four different ratings: 0%, 30%, 50%, and 100%.